Teycir/Chuckle/README.md

   - Share counts (Twitter, Reddit, LinkedIn, Email)
 - Click "📥 Export Data" to download all your memes as JSON
 - Click "🎨 Browse Templates" to see all 20 available templates

-**📁 Organize with Collections**
-1. Click the Chuckle icon
-2. Go to the "📁 Collections" tab
-3. Click "+ New Collection" and name it (e.g., "Work Memes", "Viral Hits")
-4. When viewing a meme, click the 📁 button to add it to a collection
-5. Collections help you organize memes by theme, mood, or purpose
-6. Delete collections anytime without losing your memes

 **🔥 Discover Your Trending**
 - Click the Chuckle icon